Please find information about the precautions we are taking in our data centers here.

 Depending on the answers, access may be denied.

-As an extended measure, from 18 May 2020 every person is required to pass a body temperature measurement, taken by a fever detection system.
+As an extended measure, every person is required to pass a body temperature measurement, taken by a fever detection system.
 The measurement takes place in designated areas and follows all data protection regulations.
 The measuring instruments are not connected to a network and there is no local recording of personal data.
 In case of doubt, the measurement of the fever detection system can be repeated by a manual handheld device.
 If the core body temperature is 38°C or above, access to our data centers is denied.

 In addition, every person entering the reception or buildings of our data centers will have to sanitize their hands.
 These measures may cause slightly longer waiting times before entering our sites, however, the health of our employees and clients is of the highest priority.
 Please be prepared to allow a little more time for the registration process.
 For your own protection and for the protection of others, we kindly ask you to keep the recommended minimum distance of 2 meters to other people in case of possible waiting times.
 Thank you for your cooperation.